 Related Reading: How To Protect Yourself From Cyberstalking

 3. Arranging a fake date

-Priyanka, a friend I made at an internship, actually landed up in the same restaurant where her ex-boyfriend had gone on a date.
-She dressed up really well and chose a seat facing her ex.
+Patricia, a friend I made during an internship, actually landed up in the same restaurant where her ex-boyfriend had gone on a date.
+She was all dressed and chose a seat facing her ex.
 Of course, she had a fake date in tow.

 4. Following the tags

-My sister’s friend Jennifer would stalk every person who would tag her ex boyfriend in pictures on social media just to find leads to whether he had started dating someone else.
+My sister’s friend Jennifer would stalk every person who would tag her ex-boyfriend in pictures on social media just to find leads to whether he had started dating someone else.
 While the boyfriend had clearly moved on, Jennifer wasn’t willing to accept that she was now single.

 5. Tailing like a detective